E numbers: which ones can I eat?

 | Synthetic | Preservative | E203 | Calcium sorbate | Similar to E200 |

-| Synthetic | Preservative against mold and bacteria | E210 | Benzoic acid | |
+| Synthetic | Preservative against molds and bacteria | E210 | Benzoic acid | |

 | Synthetic | Preservative against yeasts and bacteria | E211 | Sodium benzoate | |